Discover the Mutual Difference

 When the Board of Directors is satisfied these obligations can be met, they can declare a refund from the members’ equity account.

-To learn more about Refund of Premiums, please click here.
+To learn more about the Refund of Premiums, please click here.

 How a Mutual Company Works